 How Many States in Germany?

-Germany is a federal republic that consists of sixteen states (German: Land, plural Lander; commonly informally Bundesland and Bundeslander).
+Germany is a federal republic comprising sixteen states (German: Land, plural Lander; commonly informally Bundesland and Bundeslander).
 Germany was formed from an earlier collection of several states, so it has a federal constitution, and the constituent states retain some sovereignty.

 With an emphasis on geographical conditions, Berlin and Hamburg are often called Stadtstaaten (city-states), as is the Free Hanseatic City of Bremen, which actually includes the cities of Bremen and Bremerhaven.

-The remaining 13 states are called Flachenlander (which literally means: “area states”).
+The remaining 13 states are called Flachenlander (“area states”).

 The Federal Republic of West Germany

-The Federal Republic of Germany (West Germany) was created in 1949 through the unification of the western states (which were previously under American, British, and French administrations) in the aftermath of World War II.
+The Federal Republic of Germany (West Germany) was created in 1949 through the unification of the Western states (previously under American, British, and French administrations) in the aftermath of World War II.

 At first, in 1949, the states of the Federal Republic were: